Knowsley Safari Park: Safari Drive

-The Safari Drive is the park's main attraction and contains over 29 species of animals in 7 zones.
+The Safari Drive is the park's main attraction and contains over 29 species of animals in seven zones.

 Zone 1+11 - Eastern Asia

-This zone contains: Père David's deer, Yak, Kiang and Bactrian camel.
+This zone contains Père David's deer, yaks, kiangs and Bactrian camels.

 Zone 2+8 - Southern Asia

-This zone contains: Blackbuck, Nilgai, Eld's deer, Chital (Axis Deer) and Barasingha.
+This zone contains blackbucks, nilgais, Eld's deer, chitals (axis deer) and swamp deer.

 Zone 3+4+6 - African Savannah

 Zone 6 is over 100 acres and contains over a mile of road.
 It is one of Knowsley's two white rhino paddocks and is one of the largest in the UK.
-This zone contains: Southern White Rhino, Roan antelope, Eland, Lechwe, Wildebeest, Plains Zebra, African Forest Buffalo, Ostritch and Waterbuck.
+This zone contains Southern white rhinos, roan antelopes, eland, lechwe, wildebeest, plains zebras, African forest buffaloes, ostriches and waterbucks.